Heisenberg doubles for Snyder type models: Introduction

-We start with the algebra generated by Snyder coordinates $\hat{x}_{i}$ and Lorentz generators $M_{jk}$, so that it becomes a Lie algebra and then we equip it with the Hopf algebra structure, where the Lie algebra generators have primitive coproducts.
+We start with the algebra generated by Snyder coordinates $\hat{x}_{i}$ and Lorentz generators $M_{jk}$, so that it becomes a Lie algebra and then we equip its universal enveloping algebra with the Hopf algebra structure, where the Lie algebra generators have primitive coproducts.
 For the Heisenberg double construction we need the dual Hopf algebra.
-However, since we are interested in the phase space resulting from the Heisenberg double, we focus only on the commuting momenta $p_{i}$ as dual to Snyder coordinates $\hat{x}_{i}$.
-We can then follow the Heisenberg double construction to obtain the relations between the Snyder coordinates and their dual momenta.
-The full set of cross commutation relations obtained this way is described in detail and the Heisenberg double phase space corresponds to the known versions of the Snyder phase space used in various applications, e.g. in \cite{Mig1a}, \cite{Mig1b}, \cite{Mig2} , \cite{Mig3}.
-We obtain the Heisenberg double relations for both (non-coassociative) coproducts of momenta: in the so-called Snyder realization \cite{Snyder40}, \cite{BatMelj} as well as for the general realization \cite{BatMelj}.
-The coproduct of momenta in general realization is given up to the second order in $\beta $ (deformation parameter) and we can recover the expression for Snyder phase space corresponding to Snyder \cite{BatMelj}, Maggiore \cite{Maggiore_real} and Weyl realizations \cite{BatMelj}.
+Since the Hopf algebra of Snyder coordinates and Lorentz generators is associative, the dual Hopf algebra should be coassociative.
+However, we are interested in investigating the possibility of constructing the phase space relations between Snyder coordinates and the commuting momenta $p_{i}$ with non-coassociative coproducts.
+We try to follow the steps of the Heisenberg double construction and investigate its limitations in obtaining the commutation relations between the Snyder coordinates and momenta generators.
+The cross-commutation relations obtained correspond to the known versions of the Snyder phase space used in various applications, e.g. in \cite{Mig1a}, \cite{Mig1b}, \cite{Mig2} , \cite{Mig3}.
+Then the analogous cross-commutation relations are obtained for (non-coassociative) coproducts of momenta in various realizations \cite{Snyder40}, \cite{BatMelj}.

+In the second part of the paper, to overcome the obstacles raised by non-coassociativity and to construct the full dual Hopf algebra and the full Heisenberg double for the Snyder model, we propose using the extended noncommutative Snyder coordinates in the following sections.